pingidentity/pf-authn-js-widget/docs/redirectless.md

 ## Usage
 To make use of the redirectless flow the following steps must be taken:
-- Create an instance of the widget by providing the base URL and the necessary options
+- Create an instance of the widget by providing PingFederate's base URL and the necessary options.
 - Create a `configuration` object to provide the necessary redirectless settings.
 - Call `initRedirectless` and pass the `configuration` object as an argument.